 - Apply a light car wax to the extrusion.
 Do not apply wax without cleaning the windows first.
-This is especially important in corrosive environments where salt deposits may be sealed to the extrusion by the wax, allowing the salt to continue to do what it is know to do - corrode the extrusion.
+This is especially important in corrosive environments where salt deposits may be sealed to the extrusion by the wax, allowing the salt to continue to do what it is known to do - corrode the extrusion.

 If the windows are already installed and have been exposed to the elements:

 - Use mineral spirits to remove any salt deposits, dirt, etc.

 - Use a light soap and water solution to wash windows, and rinse well.